Capitol State Forest

 Porter Creek Campground

-Directions: Start at junction of SR-12 and Porter Creek Road.
+Directions: Start at the junction of SR-12 and Porter Creek Road.
 Go northeast on Porter Creek Road for 3.4 miles.
 At the intersection, go straight on B-line Road for .6 miles.
 Site is on left.
 Get directions.

 Rock Candy Trailhead

 Rock Candy Trailhead is a trail system primarily for off-road vehicle and mountain bike riders, as well as hikers.
 Trail ascends to an open summit with views of the Olympia Mountains and the Puget Sound.
-Toilet at trailhead.
+Restroom at trailhead.

 Directions: From the intersection with US-Hwy 101, go west on SR-8 for 4.5 miles, to the Rock Candy entrance to Capitol Forest.
 Go south on B-Line Road for .2 mi. to site.
 Get directions.